wisp92/pokered/README.md

 Additionally, trainer AI routines are improved and multiple quality-of-life improvements have been added.
 Think of it as what the Nintendo Virtual Console re-release of red & blue might have been (plus a few extra goodies).

+Don't like the non-vanilla changes?
+Prefer only the bugfixes and AI improvements?
+Want a codebase from which to launch your own rom hack?
+Then the [Lite branch](https://github.com/jojobear13/shinpokered/tree/lite) is what you want.
+Head on over and start compiling.

 ![Title Screen](/screenshots/bgb00001.bmp?raw=true)

 ![Rematches](/screenshots/bgb00003.bmp?raw=true)